sdrjones/mtws/53_glitter/README.md

 ## Note

 Glitter runs at a 192MHz clock speed.
-This is the maximum supported clock speed in Pico SDK 2.1.1 but in previous SDKs it would have been considered to be overclocked.
-If you want to run at a lower clock speed without clicks then you would need to reduce the maximum number of grains and rebuild the code
+This is slightly less than the maximum supported clock speed in Pico SDK 2.1.1 but in previous SDKs it would have been considered to be overclocked.
+If you want to run at a lower clock speed without clicks then you would need to reduce the maximum number of grains and rebuild the code.

 ## Summary